Home / How to implement ISO 27001 / How to Implement ISO 27001 Annex A 8.26 Application Security Requirements

 Implementing ISO 27001 Annex A 8.26 is the strategic process of defining and formally approving information security requirements before the development or acquisition of applications.
 This control mandates integrating security specifications into project lifecycles, ensuring software is secure by design.
 The primary business benefit is preventing costly vulnerabilities and ensuring regulatory compliance from the outset.

-ISO 27001 Annex A Application security requirements Implementation Checklist
+ISO 27001 Application security requirements Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 8.26.
 This control mandates that information security requirements are identified, specified, and formally approved before the development or acquisition of applications begins.